 Comparison of Sorption Experiment Results: Fitted Kd and Ksa values developed from isotherm experiments are reported in table S1, with the corresponding fits plotted for each mineral in figure S2.
 Errors reported for Kd values are the standard error of regression produced by the least squares fitting function, linregress, from the python package SciPy, and Ksa errors the Kd normalized by mineral specific surface area.
 These values were also used for error bar plots in the main text (figure 1).
 The pH and pH error are the average and standard deviation of all data points used for a given regression.

 Our results are compared with literature Kd values (Table S3), which are mostly derived from experimental isotherms.
 In some cases, a Kd value was not reported, thus a Kd value was fit directly from the reported experimental data.
 The greatest number of reported Kd values are found for the iron (hydr)oxides; however, there are significant differences in the experimental conditions (solid-solution loading, background electrolyte composition, etc.).
+Notable similarities and differences are explained in the main text.

 Surface Complexation Modeling: Experimental sorption data was fit by varying Ra sorption reaction constants.6,7 Surface area and site densities, while fittable parameters in the models, were not varied, and were constrained with surface areas reported in table S1 and site densities previously determined in the literature (table S4).
 For exchange sites used montmorillonite modeling, the CEC value given by the The Clay Minerals Society (clays.org) was used.
 Solution complexation behavior was accounted for using the SIT database, which includes Ra carbonate, sulfate, chloride, and hydroxide complexes, albeit these solution complexes had little impact over the experimental conditions considered.